fishcus/KAP-manual/en/model/data_sampling.en.md

 Table's statistics include column cardinality, sample data and other statistics, which are helpful in Data Model and Cube design.
 This chapter will introduce how to collect table's statistics in KAP.

-Open KAP Web UI, select project `learn_kylin`, click `Studio` tab on the left and click `Data Source` in the Overview tab.
+Open KAP Web UI, select project `learn_kylin`, click `Data Source` in the Overview tab.
 Select the the table you want to collect statistics via "Sampling", here we select table `KYLIN_SALES`.
 Click button `Sampling` on the right side.

 ![](images/collect_statistics.1.png)